• Canadian Travel

 It was a very ambitious itinerary!
 Everyone told us to take the time and stay north or stay south, but we don’t back away from a challenge.
 I wish we had 2 more days (we would have spent them in Tuscany), but we did it and didn’t spend long days in the car doing it.

-With 10 days in Italy, we decided that this Great Italian Road trip would be about seeing the absolute musts and that we would plan to come back later to take our time in the areas we most enjoyed.
-That meant that we only walked around the coliseum, that we didn’t visit Palantine Hill in Rome, that we didn’t venture into every museum in Florence, and that we didn’t hike the entire Cinque Terre trail.
+With 10 days in Italy, we decided that this Great Italian Road trip would be about seeing the absolute musts and planning to return later to take our time in the areas we most enjoyed.
+That meant that we only walked around the coliseum, didn’t visit Palantine Hill in Rome, didn’t venture into every museum in Florence, and didn’t hike the entire Cinque Terre trail.
 However, we could live with the lack of intimacy so that we could see more of this beautiful country.

 Find out what you need to do before you go to Italy!

-We would have loved to spend 2 days in Bologna, Positano, Genoa, and Puglia, but we now have an excuse to go back!
+We would have loved to spend two days in Bologna, Positano, Genoa, and Puglia, but we now have an excuse to return!

-The story of Rome is one steeped in the myths of early Romans.
-The brother’s Romulus and Remus (two demi gods and sons of the mighty god of war, Mars) fought over who would rule their new city and Romulus killed his brother Remus and named the city after himself.
+The story of Rome is one steeped in the myths of the early Romans.
+The brothers Romulus and Remus (two demigods and sons of the mighty god of war, Mars) fought over who would rule their new city, and Romulus killed his brother Remus and named the city after himself.

 How to see the Coliseum in Rome

-Today the Coliseum is visited by 4 million people every year and is one of the largest tourist draws in Rome.
-It is a big tourist hub with people offering to give your tours, get you in faster, and more.
-I recommend buying a skip the line pass here at least 3 weeks in advance.
-We looked 2 weeks before we went, and we didn’t have a great selection of times to visit.
+Today, the Coliseum is visited by 4 million people every year and is one of the largest tourist draws in Rome.
+It is a big tourist hub with people offering tours, getting you in faster, and more.
+I recommend buying a skip-the-line pass here at least 3 weeks in advance.
+We looked two weeks before we went, and we didn’t have a great selection of times to visit.

 Plan on 1-2 hours.